drawpile/Drawpile/doc/textloader.md

 ### resize

-Usage: `resize ctxId w h`
+Usage: `resize ctxId top right bottom left`

 This command generates a canvas resize message.
-Currently it can only be used once in the very beginning of the file.
+The top, right, bottom and left parameters expand the canvas in their respective directions.
+Typically, a session will start with a `resize 1 0 w h 0` command, where *w* and *h* are the initial width and height of the canvas.

 ### newlayer